rapid7/insightconnect-plugins/plugins/cisco_umbrella_destinations/help.md

 #### Add Destination to Destination List

-This action is used to add a destination to a destination list.
+This action is used to add a destination to the destination list.

 ##### Input